codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 if the items are not valid.
 Internally, this uses the controller's ``$this->request`` instance to get the data to be validated.
-The :doc:`Validation Library docs </libraries/validation>` have details on rule and message array formats, as well as available rules.:
+The :doc:`Validation Library docs </libraries/validation>` have details on rule and message array formats, as well as available rules:

 .. literalinclude:: controllers/017.php
    :lines: 2-